-While having your mind boggled by the myriad methods of getting super healthy in super quick time, one simple truth usually escapes us: pure water is really good for you.
+While having your mind boggled by the myriad methods of getting super healthy in super quick time, one simple truth usually escapes us: filtered water is really good for you.
 Lots of it.
 All the time.
 It can do wonders that bogus remedies only dream of (but still market themselves as being able to do so).

 But if the quality of the main ingredient of your health regimen is inferior then it pretty much negates the benefit of any other nutritious stuff you also consume.
 Why scoff a bag of pricey goji berries when you’re washing them down with yucky-tasting, suspect tap water?

 So why is filtered water better than any other alternatives?
 Here are our top five reasons: